ericbulloch/scaled/README.md

 ### Backend Language

 I will be starting out with technology that is purposely labeled as slow.
 I will be using Python as a backend because people give it a reputation for being slow with reporting technology.
 I argue that our database calls and the way we organize our data will be more important than the backend technology.
 Each backend call will include timing for how long a request took and how long the database calls took.
 Both will be important to determine if Python is truly the bottleneck or if it is something else.

+### Database Layer

+For reporting software, I have been told many times that a SQL solution does not scale well.
+I think this needs to be put to the test.
+I will start with PostGRES to get a baseline of where we are at.
+From there I will also include a MongoDB backend.
+I want to compare both to see if the technology is truly the issue or if it is something else.